BoltzExchange/boltz-backend/docs/api-v2.md

 }
 ```

-After that initial subscription confirmation message and whenever a Swap status is updated, Boltz will send a message like this:
+After the initial subscription confirmation message and whenever a swap status is updated, Boltz API will send a message containing details about the status update.

 ```json
 {